Nevada State Route 604: Route description

 State Route 604 currently is a 12.017 mi section of Las Vegas Boulevard going northeast from Carey Avenue in North Las Vegas.
 SR 604 enters the unincorporated town of Sunrise Manor, where it has intersections at Cheyenne Avenue (SR 574), Lamb Boulevard (SR 610) and Nellis Boulevard (SR 612).
 After that, SR 604 then passes Nellis Air Force Base where it intersects Craig Road (SR 573) and the main entrance of Nellis AFB.
 The highway then continues northeast as SR 604 passes the Las Vegas Motor Speedway and later re-enters an undeveloped area of the city of North Las Vegas.
 The highway leaves the city of North Las Vegas shortly after just before SR 604 ends at Interstate 15 at exit 58 near Apex.
 The I-15 frontage road stretching northeast 11.823 miles (19.027 km) from Apex to a point between Garnet and Crystal is also state maintained as FRCL07, and was mileposted as SR 604.

 History

-State Route 604 was created in the 1970s from what had been State Route 6 between Jean, where it intersected with State Route 161, and a point north of Las Vegas.
+State Route 604 was created on July 1, 1976 from what had been State Route 6 between Jean, where it intersected with State Route 161, and a point north of Las Vegas.
 However, it has been truncated over time, as segments were given to the city of Las Vegas and Clark County to maintain.
 The portion between Jean, Nevada and Carey Avenue has been given to local control.
 The portion of Las Vegas Boulevard between Tonopah Avenue and Carey Street was turned over to local control by 2017.
 From the mid-1980s to 2005, this highway was used as the course for the start and a significant portion of the Las Vegas Marathon.